afandosml/Firework/README.md

 # Input images

 As said, input images should be easy for anyone to create.
 They also should not be computed generated, but manually generated.
 Therefore sketches will be oversimplify.
 Fireworks are round, so a circle could be a first approach.
 The problem here is that fireworks are never perfect circles or ovals, but irregular shapes.
 With circles there's a lot of information lost, for example the direction of each spark.
+A way of keeping this information while keeping it simple is too draw the lines each spark creates.
+Using this technique it's even possible to select a differente color for each spark.

+#### Insert round shape input image
+#### Insert real input image

 # Color

 ## Fireworks

+For the sake of keeping it simple firework's color will be limited to Red (#FF0000), Green (#00FF00), Blue (#0000FF), Yellow (#FFFF00), Cyan (#00FFFF), Magenta (#FF00FF) and White (#FFFFFF).

 ## Background

+The system will only be trained with firework pictures taken at night, so, again for the sake of simplicty the background should always be black (#000000).